BRING THE FOLLOWING DOCUMENTS WITH YOU

 GET YOUR I-20 SIGNED

 Stop by ISP and get your I-20 signed EVERY TIME before you leave the country by Aaron, Luyen, Kara, or Bruce.
 If you leave for longer than 5 months and do not continue enrollment at Macalester (i.e., you take a leave of absence), you must have a new I-20 issued in order to re-enter the U.S.

 CHECK YOUR VISA REQUIREMENTS

 Many countries require visitors to obtain visas before they enter.
 A visa, however, is not a guarantee of entry as the immigration official at arrival has the right to refuse entry.
 Visas are issued by consular offices of a government.
 A processing fee is usually required when you apply for a visa.

-If your U.S. visa has expired and you want to visit Canada, Mexico, or other adjacent islands except Cuba, please read the Automatic Extension Visa Validity Law and bring it along with you, since many officials are not aware of it.
+If your U.S. visa has expired and you want to visit Canada, Mexico, or other adjacent islands except Cuba, please read the Automatic Extension Visa Validity Law or Automatic Revalidtaion and bring it along with you, since many officials are not aware of it.
+Additional details on Automatic Revalidation can be found at the US Dept of State site.
 Further information about re-entry into the U.S. can be found at U.S. Immigration and Customs Enforcement (ICE) page.

 - Automatic Revalidation does not apply to students from states that sponsor terrorism (Cuba, Iran, Syria, and Sudan).

 - Automatic Revalidation also does not apply if any student has applied for a non-immigrant visa in Canada, Mexico, or adjacent islands during their trip.

 Many countries require documentation of a clean criminal record before you are allowed to enter the country.
 You can obtain your Minnesota criminal history record by visiting the Bureau of Criminal Apprehension website and their office in downtown St. Paul.